“All beings are Buddhas,

 “In Buddhism we don’t have a soul, we don’t have a concept of soul.” said Venerable Zasep Rinpoche [in a soon to be released video on Buddha Nature.]
 “To me, soul sounds like some sort of permanent thing, within us.
 Nothing is permanent.
 Instead of soul, we have consciousness, mind stream, and Buddha Nature.”

 The two ways that both Buddha Nature and soul are actually similar is in the concept of being both “natural” and “luminous.”
-Where they absolutely differ is on the concept of ego and self; soul implies permanent attachment to a “self” which, at its core, is the opposite of the Buddhist ideal of Emptiness.
+Where they absolutely differ is on the concept of ego and self; soul implies permanent attachment to a “self” which, at its core, is the opposite of the Buddhist idea of Emptiness.

-Also, in most traditions, happiness of the soul rely on the blessings of God.
+Also, in most traditions, happiness of the soul relies on the blessings of God.
 In Buddhism, you could say it is completely self-help — only you can develop your Buddha Nature.
 (People, Yidams, Buddhas can help, but ultimately you have to do it.)

 If it is not the soul, what is Buddha Nature?

 Buddha Nature is a lofty concept, understood by Enlightened Beings, but in a certain way unteachable to the unenlightened.
 In the Uttaratantra it says: